aler9/raspberry-make/README.md

    ```
    the resulting image will be available in `build/output.img`.

-## Update
+## Upgrade

-Update raspberry-make to the latest version:
+Upgrade raspberry-make to the latest version:
 ```
 make self-update
 ```